-And you probably already know that, should you not declare your diabetes to your insurer, you won’t be covered for anything DIRECTLY related to your diabetes, just as we see in the following cases:
+Should you not declare your diabetes to your insurer, you won’t be covered for anything DIRECTLY related to your diabetes.
+These are the most obvious scenarios, just as we see in the following cases:

-CASE 1 – Travel Insurance denying coverage for treatment DIRECTLY related to diabetes.
+CASE 1 – Travel insurance company denies coverage for treatment DIRECTLY related to diabetes.

 While in Italy, Robert’s blood sugar levels suddenly skyrocket and he can’t manage tobring them back down.
 He needs to be taken to the hospital.
 If his travel insurance policy doesn’t cover his type 1 or type 2 diabetes as a “pre-existing conditions”, he won’t be able to claim any reimbursement.

-CASE 2 – Travel Insurance denying coverage for treatment DIRECTLY related to diabetes.
+CASE 2 – Travel insurance company denies coverage for treatment DIRECTLY related to diabetes.

 Anna, who has type 1 diabetes, just arrived in Thailand for a 2-week paradisiac beach holidays.
 Two days later, her insulin travel pack is stolen on the beach.
 Her regular travel insurance policy won’t cover the costs of buying new insulin in Thailand.
 She will need to either buy it herself or cut her holiday short and return home.

-But what we don’t necessarily think about are those other cases where diabetes is not the first cause of a medical issue, but INDIRECTLY affects it.
+What we don’t necessarily think about are those less obvious cases where diabetes is not the first cause of a medical issue, but INDIRECTLY affects it.
 In most of these cases, a regular travel insurance WON’T entitle you to a claim.
-But a special holiday insurance for diabetics will.
+But a special travel insurance for diabetics will.
 Here are two examples:

-CASE 3 –Travel Insurance denying coverage for treatment INDIRECTLY due to diabetes.
+CASE 3 –Travel insurance company denies coverage for treatment INDIRECTLY due to diabetes.

 While travelling in Mexico, Marie suddenly, who has type 2 diabetes, catches a tropical virus and gets high fever.
 She could just go to the doctor and get a prescription for medication to lower the fever.
 That would be covered by her travel insurance.
 BUT, because of the fever, her diabetes goes completely out of control and she doesn’t manage to stabilize her blood sugar levels.
 She needs to be hospitalised for a few days.
 The regular travel insurance WON’T cover anything.
 This is because if she did not have diabetes, she wouldn’t have required hospitalization.

-CASE 4 – Travel Insurance denying coverage for treatment INDIRECTLY due to diabetes.
+CASE 4 – Travel insurance company denies coverage for treatment INDIRECTLY due to diabetes.